Awesommesh/deep_learning_tutorial/README.md

 Open Anaconda Navigator, click on Environments, click on "play" button for your environment, and choose "Open with Jupyter Notebook".

-Or go to your terminal, change directory to your cloned repository, and type in "jupyter notebook"
+Or go to your terminal, change directory to your cloned repository, and type in `jupyter notebook`.

+Open `deep_learning_tutorial_0.ipynb` in the pop-up browser.